 As following the true path of Allah is the best gift that can secure real happiness in this world as well as in the next, people should care most for showing their beloved ones this fact.

-An example of this is Prophet Muhammad (peace be upon him) who did his best throughout his life to guide his uncle Abu Talib to Islam.
+An example of this is Prophet Muhammad who did his best throughout his life to guide his uncle Abu Talib to Islam.

 Unfortunately, his efforts were in vain as his uncle, by his complete choice, did not accept.

 Upon the demise of the uncle, the Prophet was saddened by the fact that his uncle passed away without discerning the true way that will save him in the hereafter.

-Calming the Prophet down, Almighty Allah told him that it is his responsibility to show the way to everyone, starting with his beloved ones, but in the end, what is destined is destined and people, by their free choice, end up where they decide to end up.
+Calming the Prophet down, Almighty Allah told him that it is his responsibility to show the way to everyone.
+Starting with his beloved ones, but in the end, what is destined is destined.
+People, by their free choice, end up where they decide to end up.